zwilsoncc/docs/pages/docs/features/path-aliases.md

 }
 ```

-Now for the `dest` field, instead of the deployment url (`api-tuhpdtgoja.now.sh`), we now have an alias (`my-api.now.sh`).
+Now for the `dest` field, instead of the deployment URL (`api-tuhpdtgoja.now.sh`), we now have an alias (`my-api.now.sh`).

 Then we only need to set these rules once, unless you change the microservices setup.

-With this setup, let's say you've deployed a new version of the "api microservice" and its deployment url is `api-iewodtfalq.now.sh`.
+With this setup, let's say you've deployed a new version of the "api microservice" and its deployment URL is `api-iewodtfalq.now.sh`.

 Now simply map it to the alias like this: